kulo/head-north/README.md

 ## 🔌 Data Source Adapter Architecture

-Head North's default data source is **JIRA** with a specific model that maps Head North's internal domain model 1:1 to JIRA concepts:
+Head North's default data source is **JIRA** with a specific model that maps Head North's internal domain model to JIRA concepts.
+Therefore _Head North_ comes with DefaultJiraAdapter that 1:1 expects your JIRA setup to fit Head North's core structure:

 - **Roadmap Items** → JIRA issue type "Roadmap Item"
 - **Cycle Items** → JIRA issue type "Cycle Item"
 - **Cycles** → JIRA Sprints
-- **Metadata** (areas, teams, objectives, release stages, etc.) → Fields within these issue types
+- **Metadata** (areas, teams, objectives, release stages, etc.) → Fields within these issue types or well-defined labels.

-This direct mapping allows for straightforward data transformation and ensures consistency between your JIRA setup and Head North's visualization.
+If you haven't gotten any JIRA project set up already then you might wanna go for this adapter and craft your JIRA setup accordingly.

-### Customization Options
+### Customization Data Source

-You have two main approaches:
+For most users it will however be the case that they already got a JIRA set up and will want to define a mapping from their specific setup towards _Head North's_ core data concepts.

-1. **Use the Default Adapter**: Model your JIRA setup to fit Head North's expected structure (separate issue types, label-based metadata, etc.)
+This is doen via creating a custom adapter for your data source.
+See for instance the one for Prewave.

-2. **Create a Custom Adapter**: If you already have a different JIRA setup or prefer a different structure, you can create your own data adapter.
 The `@headnorth/jira-primitives` package provides reusable utilities for JIRA data transformation, validation, and API interaction to simplify this process.

 For detailed information about creating custom adapters, see the [JIRA Adapters documentation](apps/api/src/adapters/README.md).